I AM CEO PODCASTPodCEO

 Thanks so much, Gresham.

-Thank you for listening to the I AM CEO Podcast powered by CBNation and Blue Sixteen Media.
-Tune in next time and visit us at iamceo.co I AM CEO is not just a phrase.
-It's a community.
-Don't forget to schedule your complimentary digital marketing consultation at Blue16Media.com.
-This has been the I AM CEO Podcast with Gresham Harkless Junior.
+Thank you for listening to the I AM CEO Podcast powered by Blue 16 Media.
+Tune in next time and visit us at iamceo.co I AM CEO is not just a phrase, it's a community.
+Be sure to follow us on social media and subscribe to our podcast on iTunes Google Play and everywhere you listen to podcasts, SUBSCRIBE, and leave us a five-star rating grab CEO gear at www.ceogear.co.
+This has been the I AM CEO Podcast with Gresham Harkless.
 Thank you for listening.

-Do you want to learn effective ways to build generate sales and grow your business from successful entrepreneurs, startups, and CEOs without listening into a long, long, long interview?
-If so, you've come to the right place.
-Gresham Harkless values your time and is ready to share with you Nicely.
-The information you're in search of.
-This is the I am CEO podcast.
+Do you want to learn effective ways to build generate sales and grow your business from successful entrepreneurs, startups, and CEOs without listening to a long, long, long interview If so, you've come to the right place.
+Gresham Harkless values your time and is ready to share with you nicely the information you're in search of.
+This is the I AM CEO Podcast.

 Thanks for having me, Gresham.
 Excited to be here.